sal55/langs/mdocs.md

 This is a somewhat random collection of topics, largely to remind myself of what's in the language, and how it works.

+Just bear in mind the original context of this language was an in-house one developed to compile on and for 8-bit microprocessors, based on my experience of using Algol, Pascal, Fortran and assembly in the late 70s.
+It has been become more accomplished but not more sophisticated - a language to do a job of work.

 ### Quick Overview

 * Originally created in 1980s for 8-bit and 16-bit microcomputers but has gone through several updates
 * Now a hybrid language:
   * Primarily a systems programming language with low-level types
   * Also includes some scripting features in the form of variant types
-* Currently targets 64-bit x64 processors running Windows.
+* Currently targets 64-bit x64 processors running Windows with default 64-bit data types.
-* Default 64-bit types
 * Can also target C source code that is then compiled for 32/64 bits, ARM/x86, Windows/Linux, but restricted to a language subset
-* Can be used as a superior alternative to C
+* Can be used as a superior alternative to C (and has been since early 80s)
 * Non-brace syntax inspired by Algol-68, Pascal and Ada
 * Uses a fast whole-project compiler, written in itself, run as one 0.6MB self-contained executable.
 * Minimal standard library